Art Glossary

 • Easy cleanup.

 Watercolor is the medium I am least familiar with, I am sad to report.
 Actually, pastels and inks are also.
+Updated as of July 3, 2025: I've been dabbling more in Watercolor and its an interesting media to work in.
+It's a different mindset!

 No comments: